Advice > Software engineering

 System design

-We recommend using our articles on coding interview questions and system design interview questions to practice for your technical rounds.
+We recommend using our prep guides on coding interviews and system design interviews to practice for your technical rounds.

 3.2 OpenAI engineering manager interview questions